 Buckyballs are awesome but among the pricier sensory toys out there.
 Which is sad!
 Because some of my followers have asked about how to get toys like this for cheaper, I felt it might be worth it to announce that they’re having a 60% off sale through September 16.
 This means that the standard $25 set of Buckyballs is now under $10.

 The sale is through the Buckyballs online store.
 The sale price is not automatic - when you add something to your cart, you have to go to the “Order Summary” box on the right side of the screen near the top, look under the word “TOTAL,” and click on the tiny grey text that says “have a promo code?”
 That should give you a text entry box.
 Type in “SaveOnBalls.”

-sanx2 asked: Do you have any recommendations for something like Buckyballs but cheaper?
+sanx2 said: Do you have any recommendations for something like Buckyballs but cheaper?